Close

 The Class Q Process

 While planning permission is not required, an application must be submitted to the local planning authority, outlining the proposed changes and ensuring compliance with Class Q criteria.
 Applications typically have a 56 day determination period.
 However, the complexity of each case may vary, influencing the timeline.
+This process is not applicable in Wales.

 Black Class Q dutch barn conversion